 To the extent that a particular reliability issue cannot be directly addressed within the SCUC algorithm as described under subsection (a) and (b) above, SPP may manually commit Resources with a Commit Status of Reliability and de-commit Resources with a Commit Status of Self to alleviate such reliability issues in accordance with its authority as Reliability Coordinator.

+An emergency condition may arise within the operating area of a local Transmission Operator that may involve elements not monitored by SPP.
+Such emergencies may require out of merit commitment, decommitment or dispatch instructions to be issued to one or more Resources to resolve the emergency.
+In such cases, the local Transmission Operator shall request SPP to issue such instructions.

 Any curtailment of schedules, use of Reliability Status Resources or use of Emergency operating limits by the RUC algorithms will only be advisory information to the SPP RUC Operators.
 Day-Ahead RUC and Intra-Day RUC Operators will determine which of these options should be acted on and when as described in the Day-Ahead and Intra-Day RUC Results sections.

 4.4.1.2 Intra-Day RUC Execution